By Sgt. Ariel Solomon

 In his remarks, he related a story that taught him about being a U.S. service member.
-He said that while he was in South Korea, he and his radio operator had taken what they thought was a shortcut with their jeep and became lost in the mountains of the country.
-They came into an unknown village and the people came out to meet them, offering them food and hospitality, thanking them for what they as American service members were doing in their country.
+He said that while he was in South Korea, he and his radio operator took a shortcut with their jeep and came to the end of the road to an unknown village in the mountains.
+The people of the village came out to meet them and offered them food and hospitality, and thanked them for what they as American service members were doing in their country.
 He said it was then that he understood what the American Soldier meant to people around the world and how important it was to maintain the reputation of professionalism and service Soldiers had earned through deeds and actions.
 He explained how he took that story with him everywhere he deployed and how it drove him to teach his fellow Soldiers to maintain the same.

 Wooldridge gave parting advice to Soldiers, “Being in the Army, at home or overseas, is a fantastic and dynamic opportunity that can hardly be replicated at a university or civilian job.
 It’s an opportunity to learn from men and women who’ve had training and experience; learn from them.
 Keep up your physical training for yourself and your own health.
 Don’t think of it as a chore; it will keep you healthy throughout your life.
 And now with all the technological advances, you can get schooling in the time it used to take you to drive to and from school, take advantage of it.”